shuhart/TestLook/README.md

 ## Language
 Kotlin.
-Extensions, lambdas, inlined functions are used where appropriate. kotlin-android-extensions is used to get rid of findViewById() and annoying casts.
+Extensions, lambdas, inlined functions are used where appropriate.
+Android extension for Kotlin is used to get rid of findViewById() and annoying casts.

 ## Architecture
 MVP + Dagger 2, RxJava2 for Network layer